 - Grasping the settings creates a base of knowledge to approach your child with some facts and information that will help them to navigate the different settings.

 - Parents need to go into their own Instagram, click on the three lines in the top right-hand corner (which represent the menu) then, click on settings and then click on privacy.
 Within the privacy menu, you’ll find all the different options that are available to lock up the doors and windows of their child’s Instagram account, depending on what age the child is, of course, will relate to how much access you have to close up those ‘doors and windows of your child’s Instagram house.

 - If you’re looking for a specific tool to be able to monitor Instagram, of course, there are settings inside Instagram itself for parents to be able to manage their screen time.
-There is also an app called FYI Play It Safe, a South African based app, which helps parents to monitor the type of content that is shown on the screen, not just in the account and it notifies the parent as to certain keywords, terms and images.
-Check it out here: https://fyiplayitsafe.com/
+There is also an app called FYI Play It Safe, a South African-based app, which helps parents to monitor the type of content that is shown on the screen, not just in the account and it notifies the parent as to certain keywords, terms and images.
+Check out FYI Play It Safe here.

-The final point here is that you can, of course, try and block and monitor all you can, but education is the power tool that will plant the seed of awareness that could last the longest because without understanding and without the power to choose wisely, without the ability to self regulate, kids will remain at risk even with the various settings in place.
+The final point here is that you can, of course, try and block and monitor all you can.
+But education is the power tool that will plant the seed of awareness that could last the longest.
+Without understanding and without the power to choose wisely, without the ability to self-regulate, kids will remain at risk even with the various settings in place.
 That’s why our program has been so successful.
-We do that for schools, parents, teachers and students.
-Email us at firstname.lastname@example.org to ask for our products and pricing.
+We at MySociaLife do that for schools, parents, teachers and students.
+Email us at email@example.com to ask for our products and pricing.